Research Articles on Meditation

 that region of the brain associated with memory, emotions and learning.

-This all supports what Kelvin has said for the past 40 years — that effortlessly “turning within” and “letting the mind go” without focus or control through the specific technique that he teaches is the most effective way to meditate and experience the silence within each of us.
+This all supports what Kelvin has taught for the past 40 years — that effortlessly “turning within” and “letting the mind go” — without focus or control — e.g., through the technique that he teaches — is the most effective way to meditate and experience the silence within each of us.

 To read the entire article, CLICK HERE.